MarekGorecki7/nice_gui_demo_app/readme.md

 Edge Browser

-Computer capable of running modern web applications ans tests at the same time
+Computer capable of running modern web applications and tests at the same time

 Windows script execution policy is set to `Set-ExecutionPolicy RemoteSigned` and error `"execution of scripts is disabled on this system"` does not when PowerShell script is executed.